none45/vortex-archive/README.md

 You do **not** need to download any files.
 Simply open your terminal inside the folder where you want the file to be saved, and run the command below.

+*Note: Change the version at the end of any command to fetch a different archived version.*<br>
+*Replace noupdate with raw if you want the original version without the no-update wrapper.*

+---

 ### Windows:
 Open **PowerShell** and run the command for the version you want: